j. Provisions and contingent liabilities

 (c) Capital reserve

-Capital reserve pertains to government grants received in earlier years for plant and equipment.
+Capital reserve pertains to government grants received in earlier years for property, plant and equipment.
 The assets against the said grant have been fully depreciated.

 (d) Retained Earnings